martinaberto/Hemispheric_asymmetry_MEG/README.md

 The analysis codes and functions are available in the Pipeline.ipynb notebook and utils folder.

+Raw data can be downloaded from here: https://bids-datasets.data-pages.anc.plus.ac.at/auditory/mb_auditory_statistics/

 Analyses and parameters are described in detail in the manuscript.